How to Write Effective Spanish and French Lesson Plans, Simplified

 Click here to see the Spanish Adjectives PowerPoint and Interactive Notebook Activities

 If you really dread the task of writing your own lesson plans, don’t do it!
 Go home early!
-Why reinvent the wheel when I have spent thirty years writing and polishing lesson plans?
+Why reinvent the wheel when I have spent thirty years writing Spanish curriculum and polishing lesson plans that DO EVERYTHING FOR YOU?
+They even have embedded links to digital versions for distance learning.

 Click here to see my Spanish One Lesson Plans and Curriculum for an Entire Year.
-You will not need a textbook with these lessons but you can use them in conjunction with your textbook if you like.
+You will not need Spanish textbooks with these lessons but you can use them in conjunction with your textbook if you like.
+The print lesson plans can be downloaded from TPT or from Google Drive.

 Click here to see my AP Spanish Lesson Plans and Curriculum for an Entire Year

-Click here to see a short video about my lesson plans: Todos preparados Lesson Plans
+Click the following link to see a short video about the TODOS PREPRADOS lesson plans: Todos preparados Lesson Plans

 For more information about how to craft a good lesson plan, click here: Teaching World Languages: A Practical Guide